This sculptural London seafood restaurant was shaped by ‘the emotions of the sea’

 In Hanover Square, Mazarine pairs a bold, pearlescent interior with modern coastal cuisine led by ‘bistronomy’ pioneer chef Thierry Laborde

 From London restaurateurs Khaled Dandachi and Fred Srouchi – the duo behind Sparrow Italia in Mayfair – comes a much-anticipated addition to the revitalised Hanover Square.
-Set within the sumptuous Mandarin Oriental Mayfair, which opened last year, Mazarine is a coastal French concept led by chef Thierry Laborde, who trained under Alain Ducasse at Monaco’s three-Michelin-starred Le Louis XV before helping shape the British capital’s early ‘bistronomy’ movement with Chabrot Bistro d’Amis.
+Set within the same building as the sumptuous Mandarin Oriental Mayfair, which opened last year, Mazarine is a coastal French concept led by chef Thierry Laborde, who trained under Alain Ducasse at Monaco’s three-Michelin-starred Le Louis XV before helping shape the British capital’s early ‘bistronomy’ movement with Chabrot Bistro d’Amis.

 Mazarine Restaurant, London